PANTHEONtech/StoneWork/examples/testing/100-mock-cnf-module/README.md

 $ docker-compose up -d
 ```

-StoneWork can be managed through CLI provided by the Ligato framework:
+StoneWork can be managed through the CLI, provided by the Ligato framework:
 ```
 $ go get go.ligato.io/vpp-agent/v3/cmd/agentctl
 ```